Expert medical and surgical care in Thailand

 When Can You Return to Normal Activities?

 After simple knee debridement, most patients return to desk work within days and full activity by two to three weeks.
-After meniscal repair or rotator cuff repair, the timeline is substantially longer — three to six months of structured rehabilitation.
+After meniscal repair or rotator cuff repair, the timeline is substantially longer: several months of structured rehabilitation.
 Your recovery plan depends on the specific procedure performed, not the arthroscopy itself.

 What If Nothing Is Found During Arthroscopy?